-Challenging a benefit or tax credit decision - asking for a reconsideration
+Challenging a benefit or tax credit decision - asking for a mandatory reconsideration

-If you don't agree with the outcome of a decision made by the Department for Work and Pensions (DWP) or HM Revenue and Customs (HMRC) about your claim, you may want to challenge it.
+If you don't agree with the outcome of a decision made by the Department for Work and Pensions (DWP) or HM Revenue and Customs (HMRC) about your claim, you can challenge it.

-To do this, you may first need to ask the DWP or HMRC to look at their decision again.
-This is called asking for a mandatory reconsideration.
+To do this, you need to ask the DWP or HMRC to look at their decision again - this is called asking for a 'mandatory reconsideration'.

 You can ask for a reconsideration when you want to challenge:

-- a decision made on a new claim, or
+- a decision made on a new claim

 - a decision made to change your claim